Skip to Main Content

 ChatGPT

-"Prompt inserted in the text box" prompt.
-ChatGPT, 13 Feb. version, OpenAI, 8.
-Mar.
+prompt to list sources.
+ChatGPT, 13 Feb. version, OpenAI, 9 Mar.
 2023, chat.openai.com/chat.

 Paraphrased in your prose While the green light in The Great Gatsby might be said to chiefly symbolize four main things: optimism, the unattainability of the American dream, greed, and covetousness (“Describe the symbolism”), arguably the most important—the one that ties all four themes together—is greed.